 Looking back at from North Shore's second green - Photo Credit: The Bausch Collection at MyPhillyGolf.com

 Old Macdonald – 16th – 455 yards – par 4

 At Tom Doak and Jim Urbina’s tribute to C.B.
 Macdonald, Old Macdonald, the 16th mirrors National Golf Links of America’s Alps hole much more than the original at Prestwick.
 Doak and Urbina’s rendition leaves space on one side for a player to run the ball up to the green, a characteristic not found on most Alps holes.
 This adds some playability to the design for the less skilled golfer as they have the opportunity to avoid the deep Sahara bunker short of the green.

 A look from above the 16th at Old Macdonald - Photo Credit: Bandon Dunes Golf Resort & Timothy Scahill.

 Behind the green gives a good look at the enormity of the hill on the 16th at Old Macdonald - Photo Credit: Bandon Dunes Golf Resort & Timothy Scahill.

 Flossmoor C.C. – 12th – 417 yards – par 4

 The strong Herbert Tweedie design south of Chicago has a classic Alps hole.
-A good tee shot is necessary to setup the blind approach to the punchbowl green that slopes front to back.
-When firm and fast, the green that runs away makes the approach extremely difficult to hit the correct distance.
+It’s punchbowl green slopes front to back, a unique twist on the design.
+When firm and fast, the green makes it very difficult to get close to the pin as shots always run towards the back.